Venezuela's Chavez sees no political harm from refinery disaster

 "BOGUS POLLS"

-Opinion polls vary widely in Venezuela, and are a highly controversial subject, with both sides accusing the other of having favoured pollsters linked to them.
+Opinion polls vary widely in Venezuela, and are a highly controversial subject, with both sides accusing the other of having favored pollsters linked to them.

 Capriles, a 40-year-old state governor who hails Brazil's "modern left" model as his inspiration, is running an energetic campaign based on visits to hundreds of villages and towns around the nation, especially in remote and pro-Chavez areas.